kabelojunior10-afk/Trading-Strategy/README.md

-# EWMAC Trading Bot — ACM
+# EWMAC Trading Bot

 > **Exponentially Weighted Moving Average Crossover** — A volatility-adjusted, systematic trend-following trading bot for MetaTrader 5, with a matching TradingView Pine Script indicator.
 >
 ## Overview

-This repository contains the full source code for the **EWMAC algorithmic trading system** developed by [Amare Capital Management (Pty) Ltd].
+This repository contains the full source code for the **EWMAC algorithmic trading system** developed by Kabelo Junior Mosaka.
 The system runs a two-layer architecture:

 | Layer | Tool | Role |
 |-------|------|------|